George Bryant

 QSM, JP, MA (Hons), Dip Theol, DipEd, DipTchg, AFNZIM, ATCL

 George Bryant is a prolific author.
-He has written 43 books and booklets, edited over 50 volumes and written numerous articles.
-His 23rd book has just been published – LIFE IS… a ordinary Kiwi reflects.
+He has written 45 books and booklets, edited over 50 volumes and written numerous articles.
+His 25th book has just been published.
 He is one of New Zealand’s foremost writers on people in society, based on his experiences as a teacher, preacher, public speaker, politician and social worker.

 Awarded the Queen’s Service Medal in the 2019 New Year Honours for his services to publishing and the community.